 The Sophomore Writing Experience (SWE) evolved from prior writing assessment which began in 1979 and a 1984 mandate from Undergraduate Council making writing assessment a graduation requirement for all students.
 The SWE assesses the effectiveness of the use of writing for learning across the curriculum and student growth as writers.
-Following faculty review of a writing sample, faculty confer with individual students to help them identify and reflect on their writing skills, attitudes, behaviors and processes which lead to success, and to set goals for continuous improvement.
-The University views the SWE as a connection among a number of initiatives in the University curriculum, including the required first-year writing course and the written self assessment of the liberal arts and sciences portfolios.
+Following faculty review of a writing sample, faculty confer with individual students to help them identify and reflect on their writing skills, attitudes, behaviors and processes that lead to success and to set goals for continuous improvement.
+The University views the SWE as a connection among a number of initiatives in the

+University curriculum, including the required first-year writing course and the written self-assessment of the liberal arts and sciences portfolios.
 Since the SWE requires a great deal of faculty support to read papers and conduct conferences, it has proven to be an ambitious task as well as a significant opportunity for faculty development.

-The Advisory Committee for Assessment designed and implemented an interview project for juniors in 1992-93 to gather information beyond that gathered by the institutional surveys.
+The Advisory Committee for Assessment designed and implemented an interview project for juniors in 1992-93 to gather information beyond that gleaned by the institutional surveys.
 The pilot project focused on classroom experiences.
 Faculty interviewers asked students to describe their best and worst learning experiences.
 Interviewers assured confidentiality and discouraged stating names of individual faculty or staff.
 Not suprisingly, both best and worst experiences hinged greatly on teacher quality.
 Once again, assessment brought teachers and students back to what is most important at Truman: the learning environment and what makes it work.
-The interview project is currently in its fifth year.
-In the past two years, the committee has decided to focus on freshmen to learn more about their adjustment to college.
+The interview project is currently in its ninth year.
+In 1995-96, 1996-97, and 2000-01 the committee decided to focus on freshmen to learn more about their adjustment to college.
+In 1997-98, 1998-99 and 1999-2000 the committee again gathered information from juniors.